qzhang8/Learning/Stable Diffusion.md

           P(B|A) = P(A|B)*P(B)/P(A)
  This equation is the result of an easy reasoning:  P(A, B) = P(A)*P(B|A) = P(B)*P(A|B) but all the magics start from this very simple equation.

  Let's assume Random Variables A and B are dependent to each other, but B is the Random Variable (data) that we can observe/measure while A is a hidden Random Variable that is unknown to us.
 A typical scenario to this B is the Coin Tossiling Variable while A denotes the Random Variable that the Coin is two sides equally weighted.
-In the context of VAE or Stable Diffusion,  one can treat each pixel in the picture as a Random Variable.
+In the context of VAE or Stable Diffusion,  one can treat each pixel in the picture as a Random Variable and then the whole image is a collection of Random Variables following the same Probability function.
+In this case, the Random Variables can be represented as a vector of scalar Random Variables.

+Similar to other basic and important rules,  each term in this Bayesion equation has a deciated name:
+.
+P(B) is called Prior Probablity of B, this is the assumped Probability function of B without any other condition .
+P(B|A) is called Postier Probability of B,  this is the refined Probability function of B based on the observed Randam Variable A
+.
+P(A|B) is called the Likelihood of Random Variable conditioned on Random Variable B .
+P(A) is called Marginal Likelihood; in the discrete scenario,  this is also called "whole probability of A".